RS11348_GAC-Plan.png

 “The poorer people are, the less likely they are to receive healthcare.
 The face of poverty is female.” says Dr. Tanjina Mirza.

-National and local governments, community organizations, health workers and communities have worked together since 2016 on SHOW to help improve maternal, newborn and child health and sexual and reproductive health and rights.
+National and local governments, community organizations, health workers and community members have worked together since 2016 on SHOW to help improve every aspect of maternal, newborn and child health and knowledge of girls' and women's specific health-care needs.

 Read more of this series to delve into the ways Plan International implemented the SHOW project, working with governments, local partners and communities to improve women and children's health.